 - Online banking: Add Prince Rupert as a bill payee and your roll number (without the decimal).

-- Paytm Canada app: (see 'Credit Card Payments' below for more information)
+- Paytm Canada app: (see 'Credit Card Payments' below for more information - Please note that this app charges a convenience fee.)

 - Debit card